 Other ways to say: Smart, clever

-22. Behind the sword
+22. Behind the Sword

 Meaning: Protected by someone powerful.
+It shows safety because of another person’s strength.

 Example Sentence: